Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 #### Having clause
 The Having clause is often used with the Group By clause to filter gropus bases on specific conditions, which is like WHERE clause.

+#### Limit clause
+The limit clause is used to restrict the number of rows retrieved in the result of the query, which can make a certain number of the records on each page.

 ### Practices
 ![](https://github.com/Kimwangqing/pictures/blob/master/group%20practice1.jpg?raw=true)